dearfreak/Physics_Problems/docs/en/Your_solutions/06_Circuits_solution/solution_02.md

 When combining exactly three $1\\,\\Omega$ resistors, there are four distinct circuit configurations you can build.
-Here is a breakdown of each configuration and its resulting total (equivalent) resistance.

 ---

 ### Core Concepts Reminder